CJTHEDJ-CODER/slots/README.md

-This is the slots source code, u can view teh files contents and nerdy stuff. anyways enjoy the game here: https://cjthedj-coder.github.io/slots/
+This is the slots source code, u can view the files contents and nerdy stuff. anyways enjoy the game here: https://cjthedj-coder.github.io/slots/